johan-BG/BERT/README.md

 ## Overview

 Spam detection is a crucial task in email filtering.
 This project uses state-of-the-art Natural Language Processing (NLP) techniques to analyze email text and accurately predict whether it is spam.
-The project is built using the [Hugging Face Transformers](https://github.com/huggingface/transformers) library along with either PyTorch or TensorFlow as the backend.
+The project is built using the [Hugging Face Transformers](https://github.com/huggingface/transformers) library along with either PyTorch as the backend.

 ## Features